Cengkuru Michael · Open data systems

 I build the systems that make public spending harder to hide.

-Ten years.
+Since 2015.
 Seven countries.
 One discipline

 Most disclosure portals die within three years.
-I work on the ones that survive — open contracting, infrastructure transparency, beneficial ownership — with the government teams who own them after I leave.
-Now: Data Specialist, CoST — Infrastructure Transparency Initiative
+I work on the ones that survive, open contracting, infrastructure transparency, beneficial ownership, with the government teams who own them after I leave.
+Now: Data Specialist, CoST, Infrastructure Transparency Initiative

 - 100,000+